fltk/fltk/README.MSWindows.txt

 ============================

- Why does a console window appear when I run my progrem?
+ Why does a console window appear when I run my program?
 ---------------------------------------------------------

 Windows has a flag that determines whether an application